groonga/groonga/doc/source/server/package.rst

 Server packages
 ===============

-The package ``groonga`` is the mininum set of fulltext search engine.
+The package ``groonga`` is the minimum set of fulltext search engine.
 If you want to use groonga for server use, you can install additional preconfigured packages.